cybercongress/go-cyber/docs/run_validator.md

 sudo apt-get update
 ```

-5. Install the latest version of Docker CE and containerd, or go to the next step to install a specific version (at the date of Nov 2019 version 19.03 is required):
+5. Install the latest version of Docker CE and containerd or skip to the next step to install a specific version (as of Nov 2019 version 19.03 is required):

 ```bash
 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

-If you don’t want to preface the docker command with sudo, create a Unix group called docker and add users to it.
-When the Docker daemon starts, it creates a Unix socket accessible by members of the docker group.
+If you don’t want to preface docker commands with sudo create a Unix group called docker and add users to that group.
+When the Docker daemon starts it creates a Unix socket accessible by members of the docker group.

 6. Create the docker group.